vineethreddyramasa/DataKnights/Deliverables/Audience Profile/Audience_Profile.md

 **Contributors**:
 * Vineeth Reddy Ramasahayam has contributed to the Individual, Organization parts of this Document.
-* Aishwarya Reddy has contributed to the Organization and Individual & Organizatioanal part of this Document.
+* Aishwarya Reddy has contributed to the Organization and Individual & Organizational part of this Document.

 **Proof read by**: